WWII British "Lamp, Electric, No. 1" (Blackout)

 The Lamp, Electric, No. 1 was a compact War Department issue blackout lamp used in Britain during the Second World War.
 It provided short range, downward directed light so that troops and civil defence personnel could work safely in darkness without sending a bright beam toward enemy aircraft or drawing attention to their position.

 The lamp clipped to webbing or a belt so that soldiers, drivers, guards and air raid precautions staff could keep both hands free while moving, checking vehicles or reading maps.
 A hinged hood blocked upward spill and directed the beam to the ground, and an internal dimmer allowed a softer setting that was useful for map reading and close inspection work.
-Surviving dated examples cluster in the 1941 to 1943 period and show that more than one contractor supplied the pattern.

 Markings on this example read "LAMPS ELECTRIC NO. 1 / C.H.
 LTD" with a Broad Arrow property mark.
 C.H.
 Ltd is widely understood to represent the Chloride Electrical Storage Company Limited of Manchester, a major producer of storage batteries, torches and portable lighting equipment.
-Period ARP blackout lamps marked "CES Co.
-Ltd." are explicitly linked to Chloride and share very similar construction, which supports this attribution.

 Collector Notes